grillbaer/esp32-geiger-counter/README.md

 ![Pulse forming schematic](media/pulse-forming-schematic.png)

-The 5.6 M&#937; series resistor is split up to reduce the voltage on each of them.
+The 5.4 M&#937; series resistor is split up to reduce the voltage on each of them.
 The diode partially removes the noise spikes from the high voltage circuit.

-This is the raw pulse at point A, about 2 V for 100 µs, then falling back to 0 V in the next several 100 µs.
+This is the raw pulse at point A, about 2 V for less than 100 µs, then falling back to 0 V in the next several 100 µs.
 Remainings of the little noise spikes are still visible:

 ![Raw pulse at point A](media/geiger-signal-raw.png)

-Here you can see the formed pulse at point B, nearly 5 V for 200 µs:
+Here you can see the formed pulse at point B, from 5 V to about 0.5 V for 200 µs:

 ![Formed pulse at output point B](media/geiger-signal-formed.png)